tildeholmqvist/happyroom/README.md

 The website has been tested on a range of devices, including iPhone, iPad, MacBook Pro, and iMac.
 The website is fully functional and displays properly across all tested devices.

+## Responsiveness

+The website's responsiveness has been tested through the Google Chrom Dev Tool and [Am I Responsive?](https://ui.dev/amiresponsive), and is working correctly.

+## Manually Testing

+#### Home Page
+- Each link on the home page has been thoroughly tested and is working correctly.

+ #### Account Links
+ - All account pages have been tested and are working correctly.
+- Both the login and signup forms have been tested and are functioning without any issues.

+#### Profile Page
+- The profile page has been tested and is working correctly.
+- Thhe details form has been thoroughly tested and is saving information correctly.
+- The Order History section is working correctly, with links seamlessly transferring users to the order detail page.
+- The Booking History section is working correctly, with links seamlessly transferring the user to the booking detail page.
+- The Wishlist section is working correctly, with images serving as links to product details.

+#### Product Management Page
+- The add product or add service form has been tested and is operating correctly.
+- In case of invalid inputs, the system generates error messages, making sure everything works smoothly for the user.

+#### Customer Reviews Page
+- The Leave a Review form has been tested and is working correctly.

+#### Footer
+- All links in the footer have been tested and are working correctly.
+- The Social Media Icons are functioning correctly, redirecting users to the different pages.
+- All Social Media links will open in a new tab for a better user experience.
+- The Newsletter sign-up functionality has been tested and is working correctly.

+#### Products
+- Both product pages and category pages have been tested and are operating without any issues.
+- All links on these pages have been tested and are working correctly.

+#### Product Detail Page
+- The product detail page have been tested and is working correctly.
+- The Quantity button on the product has been thoroughly tested and is functioning.
+- The Add to Bag and Add to Wishlist buttons have been tested and are working correctly.

+#### Service Page
+- The Service page have been tested and is working correctly.
+- The links to services are working correctly, seamlessly redirecting users to the service detail page.

+#### Service Detail Page
+- The Service detail page have been tested and is working correctly.
+- The Booking form has been tested and is working , only accepting valid inputs.
+- When booking a service, users are seamlessly redirected to a booking detail page.

+#### Bag Page

+- The Bag page have been tested and is working correctly.
+- All links and buttons on the page have been tested and are functioning correctly.

+#### Checkout Page

+- The checkout page has been tested and is working correctly.
+- The checkout form has been tested and is only functional with valid inputs.
+In case of errors, clear instructions are provided to the user.
+- The payment method functionality has been tested and is working correctly.

+#### Messages
+  - Toast messages providing feedback on user actions have been tested and are working correctly.
+  - The delete confirmation modal has been tested and is functioning.

+## Bugs and Issues

+### Unfixed Bugs and Issues

+## Deployment - Heroku

+## AWS Set Up

+## Languages

+- Python
+- HTML5
+- CSS3
+- Javascript

+## Frameworks, Libraries and Programs Used
+## Credits